Research Overview

 Prescribing trends and associated outcomes of antiepileptic drugs and other psychoactive medications in US nursing homes surrounding the COVID-19 pandemic (R01)

-Principal Investigator: Jonathan Winter, MD
+Principal Investigator: Jonathan Winter, M.D.

-Sponsor: National Institute on Aging/NIH/DHHS
+Sponsor: National Institutes of Health: National Institute on Aging (NIA)

 Start Date: September 2022